U.S. home prices could fall as much as 20% next year

 "[W]e expect home sales to keep falling until early next year.
 By that point, sales will have fallen to the incompressible minimum level, where the only people moving home are those with no choice due to job or family circumstances," he said.
 "Discretionary buyers are disappearing rapidly in the face of the near-400 [basis point] increase in rates over the past year."

-While Shepherdson predicted a 20% drop, economists at Goldman Sachs said they expect home prices to fall by 5% to 10%.
+Economists at Goldman Sachs said they expect home prices to fall by a more modest 5% to 10% next year.

-Home prices have already started to drop in Austin, Texas, Phoenix, Arizona, Salt Lake City, Utah and Denver, Colorado.
-Those cities saw the sharpest home price increases last year and now they're starting to fall, economists said.
+Cities that saw the sharpest spikes in home prices last year are now seeing them return to earth, including places like Austin, Texas; Phoenix, Arizona; Salt Lake City, Utah; and Denver, Colorado.

 - Mortgage rates have more than doubled over the last year — and could keep climbing